 The fee is a cheaper option for students as compared to requiring a permit to park on campus.

-The advisory committee will consist of the ASWSUTC President, two additional student representatives, the Director of Safety, the Campus Facilities Executive, and the Director of Campus Student Life.
+The advisory committee will consist of the ASWSUTC President, two additional student representatives, the Director of Safety, the Campus Facilities Executive, and the Director of Student Engagement and Leadership.

 Can the fee be increased in the future?